hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 12/15/02	coyote,deer	fox,coyote,deer	moose,hare	moose,blackbear
 ```

 We see the date of observation and then the animals observed at each of the 5 parks.
 Each column is separated by a tab.

-* You can find Parker's file in your `advanced_shell` directory, it is called animal_observations.txt.
+You can find Parker's file in your `advanced_shell` directory, it is called `animal_observations.txt`.

 So let's say that we want to know how many dates a cougar was observed at any of the parks.
 We can easily use `grep` for that:

 ```bash
 grep "cougar" animal_observations.txt
 ```
 When we do that 4 lines pop up, so 4 dates.
-We could also pipe to wc to get a number:
+We could also pipe this output to `wc -l` to get a count:

 ```bash
 grep "cougar" animal_observations.txt | wc -l